 Stay vigilant against phishing attempts by verifying the legitimacy of unexpected links in emails or messages, as these scams aim to exploit trust and compromise your online security.
 If you receive a call from someone claiming to be from a trusted company, even if the caller ID seems legitimate, it’s best to end the call and independently contact the company using a trusted number to verify the authenticity of the call.

 Your SSN is a precious piece of information.
-Only disclose it when absolutely necessary and to trusted entities.
+Only disclose it when absolutely necessary and to trusted entities, and never carry your Social Security card in your wallet.

 If you receive unsolicited calls requesting sensitive information such as bank account details, SSNs, birthdates, or any other personal data, hang up immediately.
 Legitimate organizations won’t ask for such information without a valid reason.